ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 - Disable display (or shrink image size)
 - Use smaller packets (reduce bandwidth requirements)
-- Set your timing error limit so high that we don't error out, and then see if DRAM manager still fills up
+- Set your timing error limit so high that the system does not error out, and then see if DRAM manager still fills up
-- Use the [TDMS file creator](../gse-create-tdms.md) to create a known good set of csi-2 packet data with the desired timing characteristics and verify your generation completes successfully
+- Use the [TDMS file creator](../../tutorials/gettingstartedexample/gse-create-tdms.md) to create a known good set of CSI-2 packet data with the desired timing characteristics and verify your generation completes successfully
 - Reduce serial output channel count

 ### How to debug Acquisition FIFO overflow